“All is full of love”

-He had to formulate my question, and he asked it better than I could have worded.
+He had to reformulate my question, and he asked it better than I could have worded.

 His heart and face lit up.
 “That’s it.
 That’s where the silence is.
 You are not talking about the emotional heart, the heart that tells us how we’re feeling from our thoughts.
 You are talking about something deeper than that, right?”